-Guidelines MWA case managers consider when discussing good cause with participants are:
+Guidelines Missouri Work Assistance (MWA) case managers consider when discussing good cause with participants are:

 - Lack of social or supportive services necessary for participation; or